It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 - Check the abdomen.

-- Review the eyes under a bright light to detect Kayser-Fleischer rings or also called sunflower cataracts.
+- Review the eyes in bright light to detect Kayser-Fleischer rings and sunflower cataracts.

 - Motor skills tests and memory skills.